Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Recollections on the G-functions method

 Throughout the text we will work under the following assumptions about our semiabelian scheme $f':\CX'\rightarrow S'$: \begin{assumption} The coefficients of the G-functions $y_{i,j,k}$ and the $d_k$, $d'_k$ are all in $K$. \end{assumption}

-We will also work under the following ``Hodge genericity'' assumption: \begin{assumption} The image of the induced morphism $S\rightarrow Y(1)^n$ is a curve that is not contained in any proper special subvariety of $Y(1)^n$. \end{assumption}

-In this case we will also need the following: \begin{theorem} [\cite{papaseffbrsieg} Lemma $2.9$ and Theorem $3.4$]For all $k$ singular coordinates for $S'$, there exists a choice of basis $\{\omega'_{2k-1}, \omega'_{2k}\}$ of $H^1_{DR}(\CE_k/S)$, possibly different from that in \Cref{gfunsthm}, such that with respect to the same frames $\Gamma_{k,\iota}$ the first row of the relative period matrix $\CP_{k,\iota}$, defined as in \Cref{gfunsthm}, is comprised of G-functions $y'_{i,1,k}$.
+In the case of singular coordinates we will also need the following: \begin{theorem} [\cite{papaseffbrsieg} Lemma $2.11$]For all $k$ singular coordinates for $S'$, there exists a choice of basis $\{\omega'_{2k-1}, \omega'_{2k}\}$ of $H^1_{DR}(\CE_k/S)$, possibly different from that in \Cref{gfunsthm}, such that with respect to the same frames $\Gamma_{k,\iota}$ the first column of the relative period matrix $\CP_{k,\iota}$, defined as in \Cref{gfunsthm}, is comprised of G-functions $y'_{i,1,k}$.\end{theorem}